online-go/online-go.com/CONTRIBUTING.md

 # Run this to start the development server and build system
 npm run dev
 ```
-If you get react dependency errors with npm install yarn, try this instead:
+If you get React dependency errors with npm install yarn, try this instead:
 ```
 sudo npm install --global yarn
 ```